Alien-Eye/RunDroid-Privacy-Policy/index.md

 - ## Unity UGS Analytics
   - Unity Analytics is a tool that helps us understand player actions, game performance, and usage patterns within our game.
-  - Unity Analytics collects data such as approximate Location, user’s personal identifiers, in-game Interactions and activity, Crash logs, app diagnostics, app performance data, and user’s device or other identifiers (Installation ID, IDFV, and IDFA).For App functionality and analytics purposes.
+  - Unity Analytics collects data such as approximate Location, users’ personal identifiers, in-game Interactions and activity, Crash logs, app diagnostics, app performance data, and users’ device or other identifiers (Installation ID, IDFV, and IDFA).For App functionality and analytics purposes.
   - Data is encrypted in transit.
   - Data can be deleted.
 Visit the [Data Deletion website](https://alien-eye.github.io/RunDroid-Data-Deletion-Resource/).
   - For more information on the privacy practices of Unity Analytics, please visit the [Unity Privacy Policy website](https://unity.com/legal/game-player-and-app-user-privacy-policy)